nova-pkgs/python/Doc/library/os.path.rst

    Return the system's ctime which, on some systems (like Unix) is the time of the last metadata change, and, on others (like Windows), is the creation time for *path*.
    The return value is a number giving the number of seconds since the epoch (see the  :mod:`time` module).
-Raise :exc:`OSError` if the file does not exist or is inaccessible.
+Raise :exc:`os.error` if the file does not exist or is inaccessible.

-   .. versionchanged:: 3.6
+   .. versionadded:: 2.3
-      Accepts a :term:`path-like object`.

 .. function:: getsize(path)

    Return the size, in bytes, of *path*.
-Raise :exc:`OSError` if the file does not exist or is inaccessible.
+Raise :exc:`os.error` if the file does not exist or is inaccessible.

-   .. versionchanged:: 3.6
+   .. versionadded:: 1.5.2
-      Accepts a :term:`path-like object`.

 .. function:: isabs(path)